kos-lang/kos/doc/quickstart.md

 Functions
 ---------

 This is the most common way to declare functions.
-Please note that `add_two_numbers` has the same status as any other variable would have at this spot.
-Functions declared in this manner are not treated in any special way.
+Please note that the `add_two_numbers` identifier is really just a constant.

     fun add_two_numbers(a, b)
     {